 - 1. When using multi-scale clean, a common cause is that (very) large scales cause problems.
-As can be seen in the above outp - A. Don't clean with large scales.
+As can be seen in the above output, this is likely here the case, since the iteration that caused problems (Iteration 6100) used a large scale (1521 px).
+You can use these methods to avoid the issue: - A. Don't clean with large scales.
 Using -multiscale-max-scales the number of scales can be limitted.
 Alternatively (but less preferred), using -multiscale-scales a custom list can be provided.
 If the image does not contain flux at these scales, you can leave the largest scales out without loss in image fidelity.
 Fewer scales will also speed op multi-scale. - B. Stop before the problem occurs, by adding one or more stopping criteria. -nmiter can especially be helpful for this, but using -niter, -auto-threshold etc can help as well. - 2.
 Cleaning too deep.
 It occasionally occurs that cleaning into the noise causes divergence.
 This is simply fixed by using an appropriate auto-threshold level (e.g. -auto-threshold 5, or -auto-threshold 1 -auto-mask 5). - 3.
 Having bright emission near/against the edge of the image.
 This can cause a ripple at the edge, and produce weird results.
 If this is a likely cause, then it is best to increase the image size.
 Be aware that when using the parallel-deconvolution option, the image has many more edges.
 Make sure that the parallel deconvolution "size" parameter is not too small. - 4.
 Using a value of mgain that's too high.
 The default of 0.8 is quite stable, but if your PSF has high sidelobes, this value might still be too large.
 In that case, try lowering it to 0.7 or 0.6.
 Note that this increases the nr of major iterations, so it can slow down the imaging considerably.